 Communication consists of Scrum meetings, Slack channels, Email, and Github.
 These platforms were felt best to effectively and consistently maintain communication flowing in a manner that all team members are up to date.

-Glossary of Terms:
+(8) ( 0/5) Glossary of Terms: (Need MORE !!!)

 Mobile – Platform description for phones and tablets